What is Jr Moxxie?

 How does Moxxie Mentoring Foundation support the Mentors?

 Moxxie conducts a mandatory 2-hour Mentor Training Class for all mentors to meet each other, learn the basics of mentoring and the specific of being a Jr Moxxie Mentor.
 We facilitate monthly mentor conference calls to discuss common challenges, issues and successes.
-Moxxie also schedules Field Trips which they mentors are invited to attend.
+Moxxie also schedules Field Trips and webinars which the mentors are invited to attend.

 How long is the commitment?